m5lk3n/clcnt/README.md

 - https://github.com/maragudk/sqlite-app/blob/main/cmd/server/main.go
 - https://github.com/gin-gonic/gin#serving-static-files

-## known issues
+## known limitations

-- `make build` and `make build-dist` don't seem to work on a Macbook.
-I didn't investigate.
+- There's no cross-compilation for the target platform (Pixel 6) from the development platform (macOS or Linux).

 ## to do